sematext/docs/docs/logagent/how-to-gdpr_web_logs.md

 #### Summary

 The examples above shows that Loagagent provides all required methods to truncate IP addresses, hash, encrypt or remove sensitive data fields.
-If you have any questions to on this subject, don't hesitate to contact us.
+Don't hesitate to contact us for any further question.